bcgov/digital-toolkit/README.md

 Some changes made to the [BC Gov Skeleton](https://github.com/bcgov/Gov-2.0-Bootstrap-Skeleton) (of which this site is based off):

 1. Line 302 of `src/js/bc-gov/misc.js` is commented out - This line intentionally offset the scroll position when scrolling to an anchor on the page.
-This was done because the default theme has a "sticky" header/navigation.
+This was done because the default theme has a "sticky" header/navigation while this site does not.
-1. The "square" numbers used for the numbered list on the homepage "steps".
-The default theme doesn't have a default large, "heavy border", format.
-(Although, these numbers will be removed from the "steps" which will be referred to as "good practises", and to un-numbered.)